dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Cryptocurrencies are no match for a central bank
 1. As pointed out by Cornell University computer science professor Emin Gün Sirer, the number of Lightning Network routes has grown 10 times in the past five months, but the probability of successful routing has not increased at all.
 1. Today digital literacy is becoming more important than English literacy.
 We live in a remarkable time, when the promise of digital technology to genuinely improve human lives has accelerated in unimaginable ways.
 Enterprises expect to collaborate across numerous location and schools can connect their students with insights from around the world.
 Healthcare providers can deliver patient care over digital connections.
 And connectivity is so intertwined that we take it for granted, turning wonders into daily expectations.
 There is an optimism that is exciting and awe-inspiring.
 Digital technology promises to make a meaningful impact on humanity.
+1. For BTC to succeed it must go through professionalization states.